airlab-unibas/airlab/README.md

 is transparent.
 AirLab is implemented in Python using [PyTorch](https://pytorch.org/) as tensor and optimization library and SimpleITK for basic image IO.
 It profits therefore from recent advances made by the machine learning community.

+AirLab is not meant to replace existing registration frameworks nor it implements deep learning methods only.
+It is rather a laboratory for image registration algorithms for rapid prototyping and reproduction.
+Furthermore, it borrows key functionality from PyTorch (autograd and optimization) which is of course not limitted to deep learning methods.

 We refer to our arXiv preprint [2018](https://arxiv.org/abs/1806.09907) for a detailed introduction of AirLab and its feature.

 Authors: Robin Sandkuehler and Christoph Jud